Christmas-Missionary/yaam/README.md

 # How to Build the Tests

-In the `tests` directory of custom-errors:
+In the top directory:

-  If on MacOS or a Linux distro, given a Bash or Zsh shell:
+  If on MacOS or a Linux distro, given a Bash shell:

-      `./unix.sh`
+      ./unix.sh

   If on Windows, given a PowerShell shell:

-      `./win.ps1`
+      ./win.ps1

 # FAQ (No one has asked me these questions.)